Tom-ak2b/Thetis_MIDI_controller/README.md

 Into the Nextion "button push" event you are going to enter a midi NOTE ON and into the "button release" event, a NOTE OFF.
 The Control-Surface library is going to inform Thetis that a MIDI event has been sent.
 Thetis, through its Midi interface, is going to tell you what note number it just received and allow you to map that note to a button on the Thetis interface.
+An example of that for the mute button:

+under the "Touch Press Event":

+printh 91

+printh 11

+printh 7F

+under the "Touch Release Event":

+printh 81

+printh 11

+printh 0

+Which is a midi note on event and a midi note off event with the middle printh, the midi note.

+note: On the main display window, open the tab "Program.s" and add: baud=31250//Configure baudrate